My Politically Incorrect Thoughts on Breast Cancer

 If myself, Kent, or the kids got cancer, would I go along with the conventional treatments?

-I have no idea, but it’s quite possible if that’s where our research takes us, and it’s also possible that I end up thankful for some of the research that Relay for Life helped fund as well.
+I have no idea, but it’s quite possible if that's where our research takes us, and it’s also possible that I may end up thankful for some of the research that Relay for Life helped fund as well.
 I’d be praying and researching like crazy, though, to make sure that the treatment wouldn’t kill me before the cancer did, and you can bet I’d also be thoroughly researching all the NON-conventional treatments out there.
+(Have you seen this post?
+Be Ready When YOU Need to Make Cancer Decisions: Conventional, Holistic, or THIS Treatment Option?)

 Where do you stand on this issue?